gustaveroussy/pileup2vcf/README.md

 ## Author

-Yannick Boursin
+Yannick Boursin - 2015 & 2016 - Gustave Roussy

 ## Contributors

-Birama Ndiaye
+* Birama Ndiaye - 2015 & 2016 - Gustave Roussy
-Alec Guyomard
+* Alec Guyomard - 2016 - Gustave Roussy
-Jeremie Pagnac
+* Jeremie Pagnac - 2015 - Gustave Roussy

 ## Licence

-Yet to be chosen
+Yet to be chosen.
+For now, please do not use this program without explicit authorization.
+Please report any bug to yannick.boursin@gustaveroussy.fr